 Today the town is less than half the size of the original grant.
 Again mirroring a scenario that was repeated throughout New Mexico, ownership was affected by political events beyond the control of the dusty little village.
 In the case of San Ysidro, villagers were paying taxes on their small plots but not the commons.
 In 1927, the San Ysidro Land Company was formed for the express purpose of acquiring the common lands by paying back taxes.
 Descendants of the original owners hired lawyers and successfully defended their land, but at a cost of $12,477.71 in return for a warranty deed awarded by the government in 1936.
 In 1938, under the Rural Resettlement Act, about half of the eastern part of the grant was purchased by the government for Zia Pueblo.
 A section of the western part became a grazing district under the jurisdiction of the Bureau of Land Management.

 Several historic buildings remain in San Ysidro.
 The Salon de Baile Historica (dance hall) was built in 1922.
 Some old-timers remember going by wagon to San Ysidro for the dances.
+The present San Ysidro Catholic Church was built after World War II.
+It is one of four mission churches in the area, and mass is conducted every Saturday evening.

 Leave a Reply